shivamengineer/shivamengineer.github.io/README.md

 be a useful feature to add in the near future.
 ## [Queue](BasicDataStructures/Queue/queue.html)
 Queues are pretty similar in complexity to stacks, though they generally have different applications.
+I think for both queues and stacks, it's the most simple to think of real life examples, but I thought that a visualization for both of these would still be useful, as it's a bit confusing when it's just numbers.
 I'll need to change this and the stack to allow the user to input more than just positive numbers, but I thought that it would be simple just to allow that.
 But adding strings might make it more obvious how they can be used for queues as well.
 I also think it will be useful for the queue as well to add some visual for